 Clearing Up Some Misunderstandings about the Pre-Trib Rapture

-I find it very interesting that those "prophets" we have critiqued on this site, who are proposing Post-Trib, Pre-Wrath, and Partial Rapture, are usually also those who are teaching members of the Church (composed of believers) that they must be further purified and refined during the Trib before they will qualify for the Rapture.
+I find it very interesting that those "prophets" that have been critiqued on this site, who are proposing Post-Trib, Pre-Wrath, and Partial Rapture, are usually also those who are teaching members of the Church (composed of believers) that they must be further purified and refined during the Trib before they will qualify for the Rapture.

 This exposes a serious misunderstanding of God's Grace where it concerns the Church, and his plan for Israel vs the Church, and also his purpose for the Tribulation, which is to judge unbelievers and unrepentant Israel, not believers.